Jun 25 2009

 Web Application Targeted Solutions

-I have become fond of web application targeted solutions because they offer me a workaround to the above availability problem.
 When a web application targeted solution is deployed or retracted, only the application pools of the targeted web applications are recycled.

 Enterprise Farm Strategies

-• When upgrading solutions, the upgradesolution stsadm command only gets you so far.
+- When upgrading solutions, the upgradesolution stsadm command only gets you so far.
 I’ve found it is best to fully retract and remove the old solution and then add and deploy the new solution in order to be sure your upgraded features actually take.

-• Avoid the -allcontenturls switch – When deploying and retracting a web application targeted solution, deploy or retract it only to those web applications that will use it … thus preventing unnecessary recycling of application pools.
-I was being lazy in my retraction script and instead of specifying the particular web application url, I used the -allcontenturls switch to retract my solution, hoping SharePoint would be smart enough to recycle only the application pools of the web applications the solution was actually retracted from.
+- Avoid the -allcontenturls switch - When deploying and retracting a web application targeted solution, deploy or retract it only to those web applications that will use it … thus preventing unnecessary recycling of application pools.
+I was being lazy in my deployment script and instead of specifying the particular web application url, I used the -allcontenturls switch to retract my solution, hoping SharePoint would be smart enough to recycle only the application pools of the web applications the solution was actually retracted from.
 Bad assumption.
 They all get recycled.

 A Big Gotcha that Got Me